freelawproject/free.law/content/pages/pacer-facts.md

 Five additional clarifying points also apply which [can be read in the memo][wor-policy].

 Many documents are not marked as opinions that should be.
-We know of no recourse if you purchase such a document.
+We know of no recourse if you purchase such a document, though [a lawsuit is working to fix that][dapuzzo], and [the issue is being studied by academics][pm].

 [^1]: We are grateful to Rebecca Fordon and Stephen Burbank for their assistance in this research.